AcalaNetwork/Acala/README.md

 # generate docker-compose.yml and genesis
 # NOTE: If the docker image is not the latest, need to download it manually.
-# bash: docker pull acala/karura-node:latest
+# e.g.: docker pull acala/karura-node:latest
 yarn run start generate

 # start relaychain and parachain
 cd output
+# NOTE: If regenerate the output directory, need to rebuild the images.
+docker-compose build
 docker-compose up -d

 # list all of the containers.